cetz-package/cetz/src/draw/shapes.typ

   },)
 }

-/// Create a new path with one or more elments used as sub-paths.
+/// Create a new path with each element used as sub-paths.
 /// This can be used to create paths with holes.
 ///
+/// Unlike `merge-path`, this function groups the shapes as sub-paths
+/// instead of concattenating them into a single continous path.
+///
 /// ```typc example
-/// multi-path({
+/// compound-path({
 ///   rect((-1, -1), (2, 2))
 ///   circle((0, 0), radius: .5)
 /// }, fill: blue)
 /// ```
 ///
+/// ## Anchors
+///   **centroid**: Centroid of the _closed and non self-intersecting_ shape.
+Only exists if `close` is true.
+///   Supports path anchors and shapes where all vertices share the same z-value.
+///
 /// - body (elements): Elements with paths to be merged together.
 /// - name (none,str):
 /// - ..style (style):
-#let multi-path(body, name: none, ..style) = {
+#let compound-path(body, name: none, ..style) = {
+  assert.eq(style.pos().len(), 0,
+    message: "compound-path: Unexpected positional arguments")

   let style = style.named()
   return (
     ctx => {